 Ascent student loans are available to students attending half or full-time at approved schools and in approved accelerated learning programs.
 The organization offers its loans and refinancing products through its online platform and on the lending marketplace, Credible.

-Interest rates for an Ascent student loan can range from very low, at 4.13% fixed APR, to just over 16% variable APR.
+Interest rates for an Ascent student loan can range from very low, at 3.39% fixed APR with autopay*, to just over 15% variable APR.
 Ascent doesn’t specify a particular credit score necessary for loan approval.
 However, students who wish to borrow without a cosigner must have at least a two-year credit history and a $24,000 annual income.

 Students and students with cosigners can pre-qualify for an Ascent student loan with just a soft inquiry that won’t affect their credit score and won’t appear on future inquiries.
 After the prequalification step, customers can choose the best loan option and formally apply for funding, which will draw a hard credit inquiry.